The Texas School Survey of Drug and Alcohol Use is an example of what can

 be accomplished by integrating public policy objectives with academic research.

-The survey is sponsored by the Texas Department of State Health Services (DSHS)
+The survey is sponsored by the Texas Health and Human Services Commission (HHSC)

 and has been facilitated by the staff of the Public Policy Research Institute (PPRI)

 at Texas A&M University since its inception in 1988.